arianvp/server-optimised-nixos/README.md

 ## Features
 * Automatic updates
+* Bring your own pkgs.
+Meaning no more `blah.package` setting in modules.
+Modules are purely config, not an override for packages.
 * Atomic upgrades and rollbacks through reboots or kexec
 * No GUI components
 * Have to include modules on demand.